appsparkler/study/GCP/notes.md

 1. What are committed-discounts?
 1. What are preemptible VMs?
 What are its advantages and restrictions?
 1. What are spot VMs?
 How are the different from preemptible VMs?
+1. GCLOUD CLI:
+    1. What is the command structure for `gcloud` commands?
+    1. Render a list of machine-types filtered for 2 zones.
+    1. How to configure the metadata?

 ## Practical Exercies